Revised: November 9, 2017

 - Debt service and approved capital projects;

-- Expense to enable all SUF-funded facilities and activities to present an operational building ready for use;
+- Expense to enable all SUF-funded facilities and activities to present an operational building or structure ready for use;

-- Base operating funding of student centers/unions, arenas, stadia, etc., not covered by direct user charges, including municipal services, adequate funding to provide for deferred maintenance, debt service contingencies and operating contingencies (as defined in the reserve policy), and business services not centrally provided;
+- Base operating funding of student unions, child care centers and grants, arenas, stadia, etc., not covered by direct user charges, including municipal services, adequate funding to provide for deferred maintenance, debt service contingencies and operating contingencies (as defined in the reserve policy), and business services not centrally provided;

-- Other items as determined by the institution, consistent with this definition and UW System policies, such as personnel contracts, child care, and textbook rental.
+- Other items as determined by the institution, consistent with this definition and UW System policies.

 C. Deposit of SUF in State Treasury